When

 you have a "turnkey minus" package?

-We don't have standard "packages", but because we
+have standard "packages", but because

 are so flexible, we can build exactly what you want in a kit.
-If

 you "back out" of the turnkey specifications by subtracting roughly